skysch/color-rs/readme.md

 Future Plans
 ------------

-This library is currently in a 'minimal-viability' state.
-I've iterated the API a number of times, trying to find a good way of meeting the design goals.
-However, there are a number of improvements I'd like to make:

 + More color spaces, especially more complex ones that are better models of human perception.
 + Better performance.
 So far everything has been implemented to the degree that it works.
 + Selectable underlying representation for `Color`.
 + Better interaction with external libraries.
 This would probably require some feature-gated conversions, and better alpha channel support.
 + Color depth generics.
-+ More common application algorithms such as interpolation and blending, name lookup, palette functions, orders, color correction, etc..
++ More common application algorithms such as interpolation and blending, name lookup, palette functions, sort & compare, color correction, etc..